 This funky little beach town is tucked away in the panhandle of Florida.
 It exudes that West Coast vibe but at a much slower pace, lending itself to be our top destination for an endless summer.
 The average temperature of the water sits at a divine 85 degrees nearly year round (February temps sit at around 65).
 You can vacation to Grayton Beach any day of the year and still be able to walk along the crystal white sand beaches without needing much more than a light sweatshirt.
 The best part, it’s pretty much always sunny.

 Key West, Florida

 We cannot hype the Florida Keys enough.
-We recently brought you our RV guide to Key Largo (we encourage you to take our route) and then proceed south until you make it to the very last piece of land on the long and winding chain to the famous Key West.
+We recently brought you our RV (we encourage you to take our route) and then proceed south until you make it to the very last piece of land on the long and winding chain to the famous Key West.
 Hemingway spent his time here for a reason – endless summer days are yours for the taking with white beaches, delicious seafood, Rum and a cool breeze.
 Here, there are no bad days.
 The influence of Cuba are on display with vibrant city colors and mouth-watering cuisines.

 Known for horse-drawn carriages and manicured parks, historic Savanah is an oasis for RVers who enjoy the finer things.
 At every turn the city is scattered with cobblestoned squares, stunning oak trees covered in Spanish moss and antebellum architecture.
 Grab a ticket for a river boat, walk around the square and enjoy the 77 degree weather.
 Don’t forget to dine at The Grey, a former Greyhound Bus Station turned restaurant that offers elegant fare in a unique environment.